jahuth/convis/README.md

+**Note:** The latest PyTorch version (`0.4`) merged Tensors and Variables.
+Convis will work with this change in the next minor release `convis 0.6` released early next week (July 16th 2018).
+To try out convis before that date, PyTorch versions `0.2.*` and `0.3.*` will work with `convis`.

 # The `convis` package

 This python package provides an implementation of the [Virtual Retina](http://www-sop.inria.fr/neuromathcomp/public/software/virtualretina/) developed by Adrien Wohrer.
 It uses `PyTorch` to simulate spike trains of retinal ganglion cells by directing the input through a number of computation layers.
 Each layer might do linear or nonlinear computations, eg. convolve the inpute with a spatio-temporal kernel or apply gain control.

 TravisCI on the master branch: [![Build Status](https://travis-ci.org/jahuth/convis.svg?branch=master)](https://travis-ci.org/jahuth/convis)

-We are supporting Python 2.7 right now, but are aiming to support Python 3 as well at some point.
+We are supporting Python 3.5 and 2.7 right now, but are aiming to support Python 3.6 as well.

 Convis is under development and some features might not work in the current master branch or the PyPi releases.
 If you discover unexpected behaviour, please leave an Issue on github.